 “Our mission is to ENCOURAGE the study and practice of Calligraphy as a craft and art form, to FACILITATE individual excellence, and to CULTIVATE understanding and appreciation of its history through conduction of sponsored programs, workshops and activities that EDUCATE, INFORM and INSPIRE through instruction as well as free interchange of ideas and techniques.

-Join us for a fun year of exploring! – Patty & Beth
+Join us for a fun year of exploring! – Patty & Elizabeth

 (Q&A in lobby 5pm; social time 6pm)

 We will continue our study of capitals, using pencil to draw flesh on the bones of monoline caps.
 We will look at historical versals and learn how to develop our own styles.